 Following the global pandemic, there is a greater appetite for sustainable solutions in all aspects of life.
 That's because the world is on track for the largest drop in carbon emissions since World War II.
-In highly polluted places like India, the Himalayas are visible more than 160 kilometers away for the first time in almost 30 years.
+In highly polluted places like India, the Himalayas are visible from nearly 100 miles away for the first time in almost 30 years.
 Images like this have been eye-opening to the public at large.

-As the economy rebuilds, concrete producers should keep environmental resiliency top-of-mind to serve an audience that has reevaluated what "normal" looks like.
+As the economy rebuilds, concrete producers should keep environmental sustainability top-of-mind to serve an audience that has reevaluated what "normal" looks like.